Wethersfield, You Reap What You Sow

 April 14, 2009

-[Update: I’m not sure they can call themselves “continuously operating” anymore because the store did close in 2009.
-However, it was bought by the awesome Baker Seed Company in June 2010 and will be opening again soon!]
+I’m not sure they can call themselves “continuously operating” anymore because the store did close in 2009.
+However, it was bought by the awesome Baker Seed Company in June 2010 and was open again shortly thereafter.

 Damian has the week off from his little Early Learning Center preschool, so as a good dad, I’m taking him to various places and things every little boy wants to experience.
 Friday, it was The Holy Family Retreat Labyrinth.
 Today, we went to the oldest continuously operating seed company in these United States!
 I know!
 I’m expecting the call from the Father of the Year folks any minute now.

 The store is situated in the heart of beautiful Old Wethersfield’s Historic district – the largest historic district in the state mind you.
 Not only is this a wonderful street for classic New England strolling, it’s also home to a bunch of museums like The Wethersfield Museum, The Hurlbut-Dunham House, and the Webb-Deane-Stevens House and Barn where Hoang and I tied the knot.
 Not far away are the Captain John Francis House and the Cove Warehouse Museum.
 Oh, there’s even more, but you get the point.

 Unfortunately, the beautiful buildings are potentially going to be converted into more modern, supposedly more commercially viable businesses if the town has its way… But the locals and the local historical society are fighting it tooth and nail.
 Good.
 Because this place is pretty cool.

 he rest of this post is from the Comstock, Ferre & Co. website…